lhr-solar/BPS/Docs/source/Software/Tasks.rst

 Additional Considerations
     If we add more tasks (or split up tasks such as voltage and temperature) and want to have the watchdog timer look over them, we can add more bits to the timer and just check if they are set.
-This task is created in the Critical State Task becuase it takes longer than the watchdog time to intialize all the tasks.
+This task is created in the Check Contactor Task because it takes longer than the watchdog time to intialize all the tasks.

 Voltage Temperature Monitor Task: Sijin Woo
 ===========================================